WASasquatch/was-node-suite-comfyui/README.md

  - Input Switch  (Disable until `*` wildcard fix)
  - KSampler (WAS): A sampler that accepts a seed as a node inpu
  - Load Text File
+   - Now supports outputting a dictionary named after the file, or custom input.
+   - The dictionary contains a list of all lines in the file.
  - Load Batch Images
    - Increment images in a folder, or fetch a single image out of a batch.
    - Will reset it's place if the path, or pattern is changed.